Spanish

 Wireshark SMB plug-in

-This freely available plugin for Wireshark provides the ability to save SMB files contained in a Wireshark trace, thus demonstrating that SMB traffic is a high-risk and high-impact vulnerability for the enterprise information security.
-This article in our blog and this white paper in our Lab contain all the details regarding the tool.
+This freely available plugin for Wireshark provides the ability to save SMB/SMB2 files contained in a Wireshark trace, thus demonstrating that SMB/SMB2 traffic is a high-risk and high-impact vulnerability for the enterprise information security.

 RaDa